Guidance on coronavirus asymptomatic testing in schools and colleges.

 Coronavirus (COVID-19) asymptomatic testing in primary, secondary, further education and childcare settings

-In order to quickly detect asymptomatic adults and ask them to self isolate as soon as possible to reduce the likelihood of clusters and outbreaks in settings and the disruption that brings to education and care, we will be offering regular, twice weekly, Lateral Flow Tests (LFTs) at home to all primary, secondary, further education and childcare settings that want them from February 2021.
+In order to quickly detect asymptomatic individuals and ask them to self-isolate as soon as possible to reduce the likelihood of clusters and outbreaks in settings and the disruption that brings to education and care, we encourage all staff and learners of secondary school age and above to test using Lateral Flow Tests (LFTs) 3 times a week at home from January 2022.

-Testing will be made available to all members of staff in all schools, colleges and in all childcare and play work settings.
-This includes all specialist settings.
+- all members of staff in all schools, colleges, universities and in all childcare and play work settings secondary school pupils

 Anyone who tests positive using a LFT:

-- must notify their setting of the result
+- must notify their setting of the LFT result and self-isolate

 - must notify other organisations as per the guidance for your sector (LAs or CIW)

-They will also be contacted by the local contact tracing team.
+They may also be contacted by the local contact tracing team.

 Testing is voluntary, but those who are eligible for tests are strongly encouraged to participate to further reduce the risk of asymptomatic transmission within settings.

-In accordance with the current guidance, those who develop symptoms will be able to access a test via our channels and will need to self-isolate and will need to self-isolate.
+In accordance with the current guidance, those who develop symptoms will be able to access a test via our channels and will need to self-isolate in line with the guidance.
 For those who decide not to participate in the testing, they will be able to attend the workplace as usual following the current national guidelines.

-Recent pilots in Wales and the wider UK have shown how rapid testing can be used effectively and have positive impacts in schools and colleges.
-The lateral flow tests that will be available to all staff, secondary school students and FE learners, in all settings produce a result in 30 minutes and don’t require a laboratory to process.
+The lateral flow tests that will be available to all staff, primary and secondary school students and FE learners, in all settings produce a result in 15 minutes and don’t require a laboratory to process.

 Settings will be able to access the testing kits and will be provided with comprehensive guidance and instructions for use to take part in the testing offer.